hpc-carpentry/hpc-chapel/_episodes/05-loops.md

 - "Use `for` statement to organise a loop."
 ---

 To compute the current temperature of an element of `temp`, we need to add all the surrounding elements in `past_temp`, and divide the result by 4.
 And, essentially, we need to repeat this process for all the elements of `temp`, or, in other words, we need to *iterate* over the elements of `temp`.
 When it comes to iterate over a given number of elements, the **_for-loop_** is what we want to use.
 The for-loop has the following general syntax:

 ```
 for index in iterand do
 {instructions}
 ```
+{: .source}

 The *iterand* is a function or statement that expresses an iteration; it could be the range 1..15, for example. *index* is a variable that exists only in the context of the for-loop, and that will be taking the different values yielded by the iterand.
 The code flows as follows: index takes the first value yielded by the iterand, and keeps it until all the instructions inside the curly brackets are executed one by one; then, index takes the second value yielded by the iterand, and keeps it until all the instructions are executed again.
 This pattern is repeated until index takes all the different values expressed by the iterand.

 This for loop, for example

 ~~~
 //calculate the new current temperatures (temp) using the past temperatures (past_temp)
 for i in 1..rows do
 {
   //do this for every row
 }
 ~~~
-{:.source}
+{: .source}

 will allow us to iterate over the rows of `temp`.
 Now, for each row we also need to iterate over all the columns in order to access every single element of `temp`.
 This can be done with nested for loops like this

 ~~~
 //calculate the new current temperatures (temp) using the past temperatures (past_temp)
 for i in 1..rows do
 {
   //do this for every row
   for j in 1..cols do
   {
     //and this for every column in the row i
   }
 }
 ~~~
-{:.source}
+{: .source}

 Now, inside the inner loop, we can use the indices `i` and `j` to perform the required computations as follows:

 ~~~
 //calculate the new current temperatures (temp) using the past temperatures (past_temp)
 for i in 1..rows do
 {
   //do this for every row
   for j in 1..cols do